 “I know my purpose in life is to help others, and if we always focus on why we are here – to support and help our neighbors – we’ll make it through about anything,” said Swonger.

 Swonger is a certified personal care home administrator and integrated chronic care specialist.

-She is also a graduate of LeadingAge PA’s Fellows in Leadership program, an intensive 12 month development program to help build and support strong leaders in the aging services field.
+She’s also a graduate of LeadingAge PA’s Fellows in Leadership program.
+This is an intensive 12-month development program to help build and support strong leaders in the aging services field.

-In 2013, she was a recipient of WRC’s PRIDE Award for “Leader of the Year” at the annual employee awards banquet.
+In 2013, she was a recipient of WRC’s PRIDE Award for “Leader of the Year.”

-The PRIDE Awards are WRC’s most prestigious internal award and are given out through a nomination process to employees who exemplify WRC PRIDE.
-PRIDE stands for Professionalism, Responsibility, Innovation, Dedication and Excellence.
+The PRIDE Awards are WRC’s most prestigious internal award.
+We give them through a nomination process to employees who exemplify WRC PRIDE.
+PRIDE stands for Professionalism, Responsibility, Innovation, Dedication, and Excellence.

-In addition to her dedication to her work, Swonger is also passionate about Big Brothers, Big Sisters, where she has been volunteering for the last five years.
+In addition to her dedication to her work, Swonger is also passionate about Big Brothers, Big Sisters.
+Here, she has been volunteering for the last five years.
 She attends the Roseville Independent Chapel.

 She and her husband Mark have two daughters Markelle Swonger and Jessica (Swonger) Eby and are proud grandparents to their first grandson Owen Eby.

 “I wish my whole family could have been on stage with me,” said Swonger.
 “I’m so thankful for them.
 They have always supported me.”